Neon Bath is an on-going cyber fantasy about losing one's self in a labyrinth.

 An empty chamber.
 Lines of white neon and fluorescence slit the polished black ceiling.
 Their glow left streaks in your eyes, but hardly illuminated the room, which inevitably crept to deep black.
 "Follow the lights," they said.
 The first and only rule.
 All that was left was... the panel.

 An unassuming, archaic LED screen next to a hydraulic door and a massive keypad in no sequence, in no language.
 One by one you type:

-Her name cobbled from unintelligible characters; The Whyte Wytch, the keeper of Neon Bath.
+A name cobbled from unintelligible characters; The Whyte Wytch, the keeper of Neon Bath.
 The administrator of the final secret.
-She whose cunning fingers will find the vulnerability within you and hatch it like a flower from an egg.
+The being whose cunning fingers will find the vulnerability within you and hatch it like a flower from an egg.